I heard somewhere that not knowing the Swedish/Danish Pop Metal band Amaranthe is not knowing Metal.

 You will get the evil little keyboard and electronic synthesizer melee a little bit everywhere across the album.
 Like aptly demonstrated in Digital World.
 But the stellar solos that we metal guys crave like vampires do blood on a full moon night are just not there.
 Or not there very much.
 Only starting with Danger Zone and for sure in Skyline do some of them appear.
 As to the rest of the tracks, things get a bit rockier on An Ordinary Abnormality.
 Over and Done is a very nice slower rock ballad interlude which I like better every time I fire it up.

-All the subjective raving and ranting apart, you do find a lot of good in this here record.
-They clearly have created their own style that gets to become Massive Addictive as the name of their album suggests.
-A bunch of truly talented musicians have unleashed a series of power songs that sit well on the beach.
+All the subjective raving and ranting apart, you do find a lot to like on this record.
+They clearly have created their own style that gets to become Massive Addictive, as the name of their album suggests.
+A bunch of truly talented musicians has unleashed a series of power songs that sit well on the beach.
 Or also for a party at the club.

 So, if you are no purist and synthesized sounds do not frighten you, then go for it.
 It is somewhat of an electronic soup of similarities but expertly delivered and with a lot of energy to boot.
 But if you are a trve metalhead and you like your fare delivered razor-sharp in carbon steel metal, then Massive Addictive is way too mushy for ye.